Afterwards I plotted the variables by country to compare the distributions:

 With US citizens having high trust in goverment overall this distribution makes sense.

-The distribution of responses in Mexico for Q143(worry about children's education) where 1 is "Very much" and 4 is "Not at all"
+The distribution of responses in Mexico for Q143(worry about children's education) where 1 is "Very much" and

-The distribution of responses in USA for Q143(worry about children's education) where 1 is "Very much" and 4 is "Not at all"
+The distribution of responses in USA for Q143(worry about children's education) where 1 is "Very much" and

 The distribution of responses in Mexico for Q164(importance of god) where 1 is "Not at all important" and 10 is "Very important"